SokolovaMaria/Translation-Methods/syntax_analyser/README.md

 ~./syntax_analyser
 ```
 If the array declaration is correct, `.png` file with parse-tree will be created and opened<br>
-otherwise error will be displyed at stderr.
+otherwise error will be displayed at stderr.